 Following the 2022 Scheme expansion, is it still possible to obtain a Scheme‑Backed Loan under the Flood Affected eligibility?

-No. The Flood Affected eligibility expires on 31 December 2021.
+No, the Flood Affected eligibility expired on 31 December 2021.
 An otherwise eligible borrower would need to have been adversely economically affected by the Coronavirus Pandemic.

-No. Jobkeeper Scheme‑backed loans ceased once the expanded scheme came into effect (1 October 2021).
-From the 2022 Scheme Expansion Date, a borrower would need to demonstrate they meet the eligibility criterion for a COVID Scheme‑Backed Loan instead.
+No, JobKeeper Scheme‑backed loans ceased once the expanded scheme came into effect (1 October 2021).
+From the Scheme Expansion Date, a borrower would need to demonstrate they meet the eligibility criterion for a COVID Scheme‑Backed Loan instead.